adambreen/pdf_processor/README.md

 - `--extract-images`: Extract each page of the PDF as PNG images.
 - `--extract-text`: Extract the raw plain text from the PDF.
 - `--extract-markdown`: Extract structured Markdown, including tables and hyperlinks.
+- `--check-dependencies`: Check if required dependencies are installed.

 ---